Genrep-Software/style-guides/c++/cppguide.md

 Keep in mind that the [rule against abbreviated names](#General_Naming_Rules) applies to namespaces just as much as variable names.
-Code inside the namespace seldom needs to mention the namespace name, so there\'s usually no particular need for abbreviation anyway.
+Code inside the namespace seldom needs to mention the namespace name, so there's usually no particular need for abbreviation anyway.

 Avoid nested namespaces that match well-known top-level namespaces.